Ingrid Espelid Hovig: Early life and background

-Ingrid Espelid was born on Askøy, near Bergen, and grew up in Kleppestø.
+Ingrid Espelid was born on Askøy Municipality, near Bergen, and grew up in Kleppestø.
 She graduated from the Norwegian State College for Domestic Science Teachers in 1950, and became acquainted with the French cuisine during a stay in Paris.

 One of her brothers was Liberal politician Mons Espelid, and another, Halldor Espelid, was one of the 50 Allied airmen who were executed by the Gestapo after taking part in "the Great Escape" from a German prisoner of war camp in 1944.

 Career

 Upon joining the Norwegian Broadcasting Corporation in 1962 as program secretary for nutrition and consumer material, she became part of the country's first generation of television celebrities.
 Between 1965 and 1998 she recorded 300 episodes of her cooking programme.

 She authored over 50 cookbooks.
 She edited Den rutete kokeboken, which is considered a national cook book.
 In 2008 the newspaper Dagbladet recognized her 1967 book Ingrid Espelid ber til bords as among the twenty-five most influential prose books in post-1945 Norway.

 After her retirement, she continued to accept assignments from publishing companies, and other short-term engagements.

 Hovig was also a political candidate for the Liberal Party of Norway, and was a deputy representative in the borough council of Frogner, Oslo.